cloudera/hue/docs/gethue/content/en/posts/2021-05-29-create-own-sql-editor-via-webcomponent-and-public-api.md

 This is possible via the new [public REST API](https://docs.gethue.com/developer/api/rest/#execute-a-query) which is much simpler to use than before and follows nowadays standards.
 It leverages the exact same authentication as the regular login page and only requires to provide a JWT token afterwards.

-For example simply ask for an access token:
+For example, simply ask for an access token:

     curl -X POST https://demo.gethue.com/api/token/auth -d 'username=demo&password=demo'